danzayau/MovementTweaker/README.md

  * **Bunnyhop Tweaker** - More consistent perfect b-hops, and customised speed rewarded for hitting perfects.
  * **Prestrafe** - Less complex and less buggy version than the implementation found in KZTimer.
  * **Universal Weapon Speed** - You will move at the same speed no matter what weapon you are holding.
+ * **Crouch Slowdown Tweak** - Crouching speed is reset upon landing, so consecutive crouch jumps don't feel sluggish.
+ * **Perfect Crouchjump Nerf** - Crouch jumps where the player crouches and jumps in the same tick won't result in extra height.
+ * **Landing Animation Suppression** - Changes player models on spawn to ones that which prevent the don't have landing animations.
  * **Speed Panel** - Shows players their current speed, the pre speed of latest jump, and latest landing speed.
+ * All features configurable using convars with an automatically generated .cfg file.

 ### Player Commands